sonic-net/SONiC/doc/scheduled-configurations/scheduled-configurations-hld.md

 - **timerangemgrd**: This application will monitor and manage `TIME_RANGE` table in the `CONFIG_DB`.
 It will parse, validate, and create a new entry under the `TIME_RANGE_STATUS_TABLE` in the `STATE_DB`, as well as create crontab files that manage the statuses of `TIME_RANGE_STATUS_TABLE`.
 - **cron**: This application will manage the `TIME_RANGE_STATUS_TABLE` for each entry, and update the status based on the scheduled time.
 - **scheduledconfigmgrd**: This application subscribes to `TIME_RANGE_STATUS_TABLE` in the `STATE_DB`, updated by the `cron` application.
-When the time range becomes *active*, It will be responsible for applying configurations given by `SCHEDULED_CONFIGURATIONS` in `CONFIG_DB`, by publishing them to the `CONFIG_DB`.
+When the time range is becomed *active*, It will be responsible for applying configurations given by `SCHEDULED_CONFIGURATIONS` in `CONFIG_DB`, by publishing them to the `APPL_DB`.
 When the time range status becomes *inactive* (or deleted entirely) it will applying a new set of configurations or simply remove the previously defined configurations.

+### Subscription to APPL_DB

+In order to fully integrate with the new scheduled configurations feature, all switch components desiring to utilize this functionality must subscribe to the `APPL_DB`.
+The table schema will be the same as the schema used in `CONFIG_DB` to apply new configurations, all that is needed is to add the new subscription to the orchagent subcomponents and config managers.
+This is done in order to distinguish between administrator configurations, and configurations applied due to an application (ie. *Scheduled Configurations*).

 ### Flow Diagrams